Letter of Intent (submit via email to kelsey Bogue at email@example.com), recommended by December 18, 2023

 - With support from P30 Executive Committee and CHeSS grants team, identify and apply to external funding opportunities

-- A description of the proposed pilot and working hypotheses
+- A short description of the proposed pilot and working hypotheses

 - A brief explanation of how the pilot fits into the investigator’s longer term research agenda and expertise